 The Unforgiving Math

 Many lease-purchase programs include company dispatch.
 Here's what they don't tell you upfront: company dispatch fills company trucks first.
-Lease operators compete for whatever's left.
+Lease operators compete for whatever's left, much like new authority operators fighting through carrier monitoring filters.
 That's a structural problem that gets worse when freight is tight.
-Independent dispatch puts your load selection back under your control — you're not taking whatever your carrier assigns, you're choosing loads against a rate floor that covers your actual costs.
+Independent dispatch puts your load selection back under your control - you're not taking whatever your carrier assigns, you're choosing loads against a rate floor that covers your actual costs, the same way an independent owner-operator on their own authority would.

 Independent dispatch lets you refuse below-market loads.
-That's not possible when your carrier controls load assignment.
-We've helped lease-purchase operators improve net income by $800–$1,500/month by selectively rejecting the 20–30% of loads that don't clear the rate floor — while keeping utilization high on everything that does.
+That's not possible when your carrier controls load assignment, and it's also why operators who feel like they can't find loads worth taking under their lease often blame the truck rather than the load source.
+We've helped lease-purchase operators improve net income by $800–$1,500/month by selectively rejecting the 20–30% of loads that don't clear the rate floor - while keeping utilization high on everything that does.
 The overall load count doesn't drop much.
 The revenue per load goes up meaningfully.

 Lease-Purchase Questions